Paul McCartney’s Refried Bean Tacos

 Here’s what we topped our tacos with.

-I topped mine with Monterey jack, sliced avocado and cilantro.
+I top mine with sliced avocado and pico de gallo.

-The kids topped theirs with Monterey jack, sour cream and cilantro.
+The kids topped theirs with Monterey jack, sour cream and guacamole.

 I also love topping the tacos with some homemade guacamole!